jonataslaw/get_storage/README.md

 await GetStorage.init('MyStorage');
 ```

-**GetStorage is not fast, it is absurdly fast, so fast that you can write a file and then read it immediately.**
+**GetStorage is not fast, it is absurdly fast for being memory-based.
+All of his operations are instantaneous.
+A backup of each operation is placed in a Container on the disk.
+Each container has its own file.**

 ![](delete.png)
 ![](write.png)
 ![](read.png)

 ## What GetStorage is:
-Persistent key/value storage for Android, iOS, Web, Linux, Mac and Fuchsia (soon to be Windows) that combines persistent storage with fast memory access.
+Persistent key/value storage for Android, iOS, Web, Linux, Mac and Fuchsia (soon to be Windows) that combines fast memory access with persistent storage.
 ## What GetStorage is NOT:
 A database.
 Get is super compact to offer you a solution ultra-light, high-speed read/write storage to work synchronously.
-If you want to store data persistently, use it, if you want a database, with indexing there are incredible solutions that are already available, like Hive and Sqflite/Moor.
+If you want to store data persistently on disk with immediate memory access, use it, if you want a database, with indexing and specific disk storage tools, there are incredible solutions that are already available, like Hive and Sqflite/Moor.

+Each container has an output for `.listenable`, so you can use this lib even as a modest persistent state manager using ValueListenableBuilder